Kuvelet/SQL-Benchmark-ChassisSales/README.md

 - Compare **forecasted demand** vs. **actual sales** over time to gauge forecast reliability
 - Build a model to score retailer data quality and predictive value

----

-> By addressing these steps, the team can build a fully integrated ecosystem where market intelligence continuously shapes catalog decisions, regional strategies, and sales execution.